 Every outline starts as a linear index of elements.
 It can be something as simple as a grocery list or a makeshift meeting agenda.
 In order to transform those lists into proper outlines, you need to learn a few basic outlining concepts and operations.

-The fundamental mechanic that makes an outline “tick” is the relationship between parent and child elements.
+The fundamental mechanic that makes a project outlines “tick” is the relationship between parent and child elements.
 For simplicity’s sake, let’s call them tasks and sub-tasks.

 A task (parent) is a superordinate element of an outline that occupies the highest level of a hierarchy.
 A sub-task (child) is a lower-level element that’s “nested” under a task.